-Evidence-based practice guidelines adopted by critical care societies in Canada, Germany, Australia and New Zealand recommend starting enteral nutrition shortly after admission to an ICU.
+Evidence-based practice guidelines adopted by critical care societies in Canada, Germany, Australia and New Zealand recommend starting enteral nutrition for critical illness shortly after admission to an ICU.
 In observational studies, critically ill adults get only about 50-70% their caloric goals from enteral feeding; reduced gastric motility is often responsible for the limited caloric intake.
 Impaired gastric motility also raises concerns for aspiration pneumonia and pneumonitis.
 Although post-pyloric enteral feeding through a naso-jejunal tube has been shown to improve caloric delivery in some randomized trials, most recently by Hsu et al in 2009, other trials showed no benefit.
 These trials were generally in “all comers,” so Andrew Davies, Siouxzy Morrison, and Michael Bailey set out to answer the question better by exploring whether there would be a benefit of nasojejunal feeding in the patients at highest apparent risk — those with impaired gastric motility.

 What They Did